 Today I will tell you about freshwater dwarf shrimp with direct development (high order) (such as Red cherry shrimp, Crystal red shrimp, Snowball shrimp and etc.) and how frequent mating affects them.
 It means that baby shrimp hatch directly from eggs without intermediate planktonic stages (a low order, like Amano shrimp, Ghost shrimp and etc).
 Because of the high costs of reproduction in species with direct development, biologists decided to test how frequent breeding can affect female’ reproductive abilities.
 In addition, is there any correlation between baby shrimp quality, successive mating, and female age?

-Shrimp hobby is gaining immense popularity in the world.
-That is why it is surprising to find so little information about the effect of multiple mating on the breeding abilities of the freshwater shrimp.
+The shrimp hobby is gaining immense popularity in the world.
+That is why it is surprising to find so little information about the effect of multiple mating on the breeding abilities of freshwater shrimp.

 This information can be extremely useful to any shrimp breeder.
-Combination of many factors like photoperiod, temperature, density, ratio, and spawnings let us be more successful at keeping and breeding shrimp.
+A combination of many factors like photoperiod, temperature, density, ratio, and spawnings let us be more successful at keeping and breeding shrimp.

-For better understanding the result of the experiments, you need to know a little bit more about the experiments themselves.
+For a better understanding of the result of the experiments, you need to know a little bit more about the experiments themselves.

 Note: maternal influence on juvenile shrimp is greater in direct development compared to indirect development of the shrimp.

 - Female breeding performance.